 In the second and third year you'll develop your analytical and critical reasoning skills.
 You'll go on an (included) international field trip in Year 2, and will undertake an individual study/research project in Year 3.

-As part of the course, you have the option to study at an Erasmus university in the second year.
-We currently have long-standing links with universities in Malta, Iceland, Sweden and France.
-Taking part in the Erasmus scheme will give you the opportunity of living and experiencing a different country and culture in the safe environment of a university.
+As part of your degree, you have the option to study overseas in the second year including a year in North America or Canada (for example at the University of Western Florida).
+This will give you the opportunity of living and experiencing a different country and culture in the safe environment of a university.

 Whilst studying your tourism degree you will have the chance to take part in a fun and stimulating field trip abroad in year one, and another interesting field trip abroad in year two, already included in your fees.
 We believe that learning on location is a great way to study.